Medications are too often out of reach

 People with MS report:

-- high and rapidly escalating medication prices,
+- high and escalating medication prices,

-- increasing out-of-pocket costs,
+- financial burden due to out-of-pocket costs,

 These challenges can cause delays in starting a medication or changing medications when a treatment is no longer working.
 Delays may result in new MS activity (risking disease progression without recovery) and cause even more stress and anxiety about the future for people already living with the complex challenges and unpredictability of MS.